cscribn/README-one-on-one-work/README.md

 * Show me what you're working on.
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?
   * What's going well, not so well, and what could be improved?

-## Skip-Level Agenda

-* Give an update on your manager/lead.
-* Tell me about your most recent career-building activity.
-* Show me what you're working on.